emily33901/2015-load-library-injector/README.md

 A very simple load library injector
 I used this injector myself from early 2015 right up until December of last year - never VAC banned.

+### Releases can be found below the project discription - to the left of the `clone or download` button and up

 Not too dissimilar from GameOwner - this injector is simple:
  - No gui
  - No manual mapping